omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 When the user is logged in for the first time
 Then a form should be displayed in which the following information can be entered: for all type of users:
 - First name and Last name
 - contact e-mail address (can be different from the account e-mail)
 - mailing home or office address for Patient account type:
 - Date of Birth
 for Doctor account type:
 - doctors Specialization
 - valid license number

-3. Given a Patient wants to view list of available Appointments for specific Speciality When the Patient clicks on the Doctors item in the navigation bar Then all Doctors of specific Speciality with available Appointments should be listed with the following information:
+3. Given a Patient wants to view a list of available Appointments for specific Speciality When the Patient clicks on the Doctors item in the navigation bar Then all Doctors of specific Speciality with available Appointments should be listed with the following information:
 - First name and last name
-- Speciality
+- Specialty
 - Doctors rating
 - Date and Time, available to schedule appointment

-4. Given a Patient wants to view detailed information on particular Doctor When the Patient clicks on the Doctors name from the list, presented in Doctors section Then the Detailed information about Doctors should be presented.
+4. Given a Patient wants to view detailed information on a particular Doctor When the Patient clicks on the Doctors name from the list, presented in Doctors section Then the Detailed information about Doctors should be presented.